What Foods Can You Carry On The Plane?

 - Applesauce packs (3.4 ounces or smaller)

-- Ploughman’s lunch (bread, cheese, cured meat, vegetable — skip the stinky cheeses, please!)
+- Ploughman’s lunch (bread, cheese, cured meat, vegetable)

-Whatever you pack, be considerate of your fellow passengers and don’t pack foods that have a strong odor, so leave the durian and kimchi at home.
+Whatever you pack, be considerate of your fellow passengers, which means don’t pack foods that have a strong odor (so maybe leave the fish and stinky cheeses at home).

 More Ideas for Eating Well on a Plane